IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 Examples:

-Action Processes are bounded by their start and end events (see Behavioral Event).
+Action Process Typees are bounded by their start and end events (see Behavioral Event).

 Applications are bounded by their APIs borders ( API Service Point and API Request Point).